melissaesantos/Melissa-Santos-Page/lab-report-1-week-2.md

 1. Use the keyGen which saves time from inputing your password
 2. scp the file up to your directory at the server
 3. When running and compiling multiple times use the up arrow to recall these commands
 4. When making changes to files use the keyboard shortcut Command + s to save the file easily

+Using these tips I was able to run the files remotely using  11 KeyStrokes:

+First I used the up arrow on my keyboard to log in since I had previously ran that command.
+So that was 1 key stroke used plus the keystroke to enter.
+You then also have to press enter for your password so thats another key stroke.
+Then, I compiled the Where Am I file which is a total of 2 key strokes because I copied and pasted it in.
+From there I used a semicolon to also run the java file(copied and pasted it in)with compiling the file so it runs in one command and the.
+So we have 3 + 3 +1 +3 + 1 which is 11 keystrokes.

 # That's it enjoy!!